PioneerAPCS-21-22/Assignment26/README.md

 ### Part 3

 Single keywords are interesting, but better chatbots look for groups of words.
-Statements like “I like cats,” “I like math class,” and “I like Spain” all have the form “I like something.”
-The response could be “What do you like about something?”
+Statements like “I want a cat,” “I want fried chicken,” and “I want donuts” all have the form “I want <something>.”
+The response could be “Would you be happy if you had <something>?”
 In this part we will respond to groupings of words.

 Download `Chatbot2.java`, which has the directions for part 2.
 You will also notice that `getResponse()` has been altered and there is a new method called `findKeyword()`.
 The `findKeyword()` method is a little bit more sophisticated and solves some of the issues in the code from part 1.